fusioncharts/dev_centre_docs/getting-started/angular/angular/your-first-chart-using-angular.md

 Set the JSON data within the `AppComponent` class as shown below:

-> The code below is same for Angular older and latest versions.
+> The code given below is the same for both the latest and the older versions of Angular.

 ```javascript
 import { Component } from "@angular/core";